-- This topic has 2 replies, 3 voices, and was last updated 3 years, 10 months ago by David.
+- This topic has 2 replies, 3 voices, and was last updated 5 years, 9 months ago by Intern.

 The China Maritime Studies Institute at the Naval War College in Newport, Rhode Island, is looking for a Research Administrator (much like a Librarian) to take care of the Institute’s library collection and to assist scholars who are using it.
 The initial appointment will be for one year, but the contract should be renewable.
 Salary will be negotiated but should be quite adequate, and there are excellent benefits also provided.
 The job will begin as soon as a suitable person is found.

 The primary responsibilities will involve managing the Library collection, helping with the annual conference and CMSI publications, and translating as time and skills allow.
 Mandarin skills sufficient to manage the collection are a must.

 There will be opportunities for personal research, though that is not the primary focus of the job.
 A person with at least an MA degree would be suitable.

 The contractor shall provide a Research Administrator for administrative duties in support of the ongoing research activities of the China Maritime Studies Institute.
 The Research Administrator shall conduct the procurement, compilation, and cataloging of the Institute’s growing library of trade journals, newspapers, periodicals and other open-source publications that relate to Chinese maritime issues, as well as gathering, organizing, and disseminating the materials under the direction of the Director.
 The Research Administrator shall also support the China Maritime Studies Institute’s hosting or participation in related workshops, conferences, seminars, and war games.
 The Research Administrator shall also perform translation of Chinese language materials.